Fynn, paladin, hero of Azirin, defender of Stonehaven.

 He turned from the seam and noticed he was being watched.

-Iliera Starfall, hero of the Alliance, defender of Draenor, and Fynn’s personal paladin trainer, had approached him while he was focused on the seam of ore.
+Iliera Starfall, defender of Xernia, and Fynn’s trainer in the use of Luminary magic, had approached him while he was focused on the seam of ore.
 Her massive shield rested across her lap, and she held a purple gem in her bare hand, slowly turning it over and over.

 “What’s that?”
 Fynn asked, stepping away from his latest failure.
 “You crafting something?”

 “It’s a soul shard,” she replied without looking away from the gem.

 “Soul shard?
 That’s a strange name for a—” he stopped mid sentence.
 “Wait.
 Is that, like, a gem that’s made out of an actual soul?”

 “Isn’t that Yunai magic stuff?
 I thought you hated anything Yunai.”

 Iliera finally glanced at him, her golden eyes looked sad, like she was lost in a bad memory.
 “I abhor the Yunai,” she replied.